Muhammad bin Nayef: Arrest and detention in 2020

 Following his removal, Muhammad bin Nayef's wife and daughters were forbidden from leaving Saudi Arabia.
 MBN's house arrest was loosened in 2017, but he was not permitted to leave the kingdom.
 In 2018 and 2019, as MBS consolidated his power, MBN was permitted to hunt within Saudi Arabia and to attend weddings and funerals of royal family members.
 In March 2020, however, MBN was arrested at a private desert retreat outside Riyadh.
 The prince, his half-brother Nawwaf bin Nayef, and his uncle Ahmed bin Abdulaziz were all charged with treason, accused of conspiring against MBS.

-Nayef was reportedly held in solitary confinement for at least six months and was tortured, resulting in lasting physical injury.
+Muhammad bin Nayef was reportedly held in solitary confinement for at least six months and was tortured, resulting in lasting physical injury.
 In August 2020, MBN's legal representatives raised concerns over his well-being, alleging that Saudi authorities had refused to allow his doctor or his family members to visit him since his arrest five months earlier.
-At some point in late 2020, Nayef was moved to the Al Yamamah Palace complex in Riyadh, where he remained as of late 2022.
+At some point in late 2020, Muhammad bin Nayef was moved to the Al Yamamah Palace complex in Riyadh, where he remained as of late 2022.
 According to a source cited by Guardian, "He is not allowed outside his small unit and he is filmed and recorded at all times....
 He is not allowed visitors, except certain family members on rare occasions, nor can he see his personal doctor or legal representatives.
 He has been made to sign documents without reading them."
-In private discussions with Saudi authorities, the U.S., under both the Trump and Biden administrations, has urged the release of MBN, without success.
+In private discussions with Saudi authorities, the U.S. has urged the release of MBN, without success.